rmartinho/flamingdangerzone/_posts/cxx11/2013-03-11-overload-ranking.markdown

 ### Up To <strike>Eleven</strike> Thirteen

-So, the obivious question is: Can we extend this even more?
+So, the obivious question is: can we extend this even more?
 Yes, abusing not only *standard conversion sequences* (SCS), like we have until now, but also involving *user-defined conversion sequences* (UCS).
 An SCS consists of things like integer promotion, cv-qualification conversion, array-to-pointer decay,